Simonify/create-dispatcher/README.md

 ### Dispatcher.destroy

 The `destroy` method can be used to untrack all subscriptions and prevent new ones.
 I recommend you try not to use this method and instead just cancel any subscriptions you create (using the returned `unsubscribe` function).
-The function will return a `true` the first time it's called and `false` thereafter.
+The function will return `true` the first time it's called and `false` thereafter.

 ```js
 Dispatcher.destroy() => Boolean